Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-maintenance-and-support.md

 ## SDKs and Tools version support matrix

-The matrix below shows the list of available AWS SDK major versions and where they are in the maintenance life cycle with associated timelines.
+The matrix below shows the list of available Amplitude SDK and Tools major versions and where they are in the maintenance life cycle with associated timelines.
 The matrix is updated when a new major version is released or when a major version transitions to a new phase in the maintenance life cycle.

 | <div class="big-column">SDK / Tool</div>                                                                                                                                                                                                                                                                                                           | Version   | Phase          | GA Date    | Notes                   |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|----------------|------------|-------------------------|